 Breast reduction can be combined with a breast lift to reverse sagging.
 After the combination operation, the breasts are lighter, more proportional and sit higher on the chest wall for a more youthful appearance.

 When you “awaken” after your breast reduction procedure, you will experience some discomfort for a few hours after the anesthesia wears off.
 Your Fort Lauderdale cosmetic surgeon will give you medication to relieve any distress.
 Most women require very little pain medication after the first 24 hours.

 Please note that the loss of elasticity that caused the original sagging of the breast can recur.
 Occasionally, women lose part of their improvement over variable periods of time.
-Rarely, a woman will request another procedure to reduce the breasts again; or perhaps request a breast lift to correct undue sagging.
+Rarely, a woman will request another procedure to reduce the breasts again; or perhaps seek a breast lift to correct excessive sagging.
 The vast majority of women maintain their results and do not require any other procedures.

 Most women report that the results from breast reduction are so favorable that concern about scars is minimal.
 Your breasts may not attain their final shape for up to ten weeks.
 Be sure to address any questions or concerns to your surgeon immediately.
 Your health and happiness are the most important considerations any time.

 The scars in Breast Reduction procedures are placed in natural skin demarcation lines around the areola, down the breast, and across the bottom of the breast.
-In most women, the scars from the incisions will be pink for about six months and gradually fade thereafter.
+In most women, the scars from the incisions will be pink for about six months and gradually fade after that.
 The scars are rarely troublesome.
-Nevertheless, you should know that all scars are permanent and their height, width and final color are not totally predictable.
+Nevertheless, you should know that all scars are permanent and their height, width, and final color are not totally predictable.